Bug report #13279

 Chengelog is here:

-#3 Updated by Paolo Cavallini almost 5 years ago
+#3 Updated by Paolo Cavallini about 5 years ago

 Here one can find the diff in interfaces: